Birds in Taiwan

-The brown-headed thrush (Turdus chrysolaus) is endemic to East Asia, breeding from Sakhalin and the Kuril Islands, south to central Honshu, Japan, spending the winter in southern Japan, Taiwan, and the Philippines.
+The brown-headed thrush (Turdus chrysolaus) is endemic to East Asia, breeding from Sakhalin and the Kuril Islands southwards to central Honshu, Japan, spending the winter in southern Japan, Taiwan, and the Philippines.
 This bird is mainly of a warm brown colour, with reddish breast and white central belly.
-The male has blackish-brown head and throat, while the female has whitish throat with black vertical stripes.
+The male has blackish-brown head and throat, whereas the female has whitish throat with black vertical stripes.

 Female brown-headed thrush, eating fruits of maritime persimmon (Diospyros maritima), Taitung.
 (Photo copyright © by Kaj Halberg)

 Asian barbets are colourful, small to medium-sized birds.
 They were formerly placed in the family Capitonidae, which also included New World barbets and African barbets, but the Asian species have been found to be distinctive and now constitute a family of their own, Megalaimidae, with African barbets (Lybiidae) and toucans (Ramphastidae) as sister groups.

 Asian barbets, altogether 35 species, are found in forests and shrubland, from Pakistan eastwards to southern China and Taiwan, southwards to Sri Lanka and Indonesia.
 Previously, they were all named Megalaima, with the exception of two species of Caloramphus.
 Today, however, the name Megalaima has been replaced by Psilopogon.